Psychiatric Mental Health Nurse Practitioner D.N.P.

 Applicants to D’Youville’s Doctor of Nursing Practice (Psychiatric Mental Health Nurse Practitioner) degree program require the following:

-1. Completion of a master's degree with specialty preparation as a psychiatric mental health nurse practitioner from a CCNE or NLNAC accredited program at a college or university (or CNO in Ontario) OR current enrollment with a status of good standing in the Master of Science Family Nurse Practitioner program in the Patricia H. Garman School of Nursing with a cumulative GPA of 3.25 or greater.
+1. Completion of a master's degree with specialty preparation as a psychiatric mental health nurse practitioner from an approved or accredited program at a college or university OR current enrollment with a status of good standing in the Master of Science Family Nurse Practitioner program in the Patricia H. Garman School of Nursing with a cumulative GPA of 3.25 or greater.

 2. Minimum graduate grade point average of 3.25 (based on a 4.0 system).